 Step 1: Open an email from the sender you want to block

-To start the blocking process, simply open up one of the emails that you’ve received from the sender that you no longer want to see in your inbox.
+To block a sender on Gmail, start the process by opening one of the emails that you’ve received from them and that you no longer want to see in your inbox.

 Step 2: Click on the three dots next to the reply button and hit “block”